opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 The result is an unconventional graph theory, and unconventional algebra.

-But it's well known, commonplace in linguistics.
-First, another example.
+But it's well known and commonplace in linguistics.

+But first, another example.

 ---------------